cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Cobalt Account/account-recovery.md

 If your organization has enabled [SAML SSO](/getting-started/sign-in/#saml-sso), sign in from the identity provider system, such as Okta or OneLogin.
 You can't sign in from the Cobalt {{% sign-in %}} page.

 - If you don't know what identity provider your organization uses, contact your Organization Owner.
 - If you don't see the Cobalt app within your identity provider, contact your IdP admin.
 They'll add Cobalt to your IdP account.
-- Ensure that you're a provisioned user both in the identity provider system and Cobalt.
-Complete the account setup process for Cobalt, which includes confirming your email address and password.
+- Ensure that you're a provisioned user both in the IdP system and Cobalt.
+Complete the account setup process for Cobalt, which includes confirming your email address and creating a password.
 The email address for your IdP and Cobalt must match.
 - As an Organization Owner, ensure that your SAML SSO configuration is correct.

 ## Locked Out of Your Account